TheCyberSentinel/TheCyberSentinel/README.md

 ## OBJECTIVE

 My journey in computer science has made me to become so passionate about cybersecurity.
-I am aspiring eager to transition into this field, specifically aiming to become a Cybersecurity Analyst.
+I am aspiring to transition into this field, specifically aiming to become a Cybersecurity Analyst.

 ## SKILLS
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]